 Tip #1: Learn the difference between Champagne and other sparkling wines

-Depending on your budget, you might find that other lower-priced sparkling wine options like Cava (from Spain) or Prosecco (from Italy’s Veneto region) may be a better option for you.
+If you're watching your budget, you will find that there is a range of lower-priced sparkling wine options like Cava (from Spain) or Prosecco (from Italy’s Veneto region) that may be a better option for you.
 Cava is made in the traditional method just like true Champagne, but from native Spanish grapes like Macabeo, Xarel.lo, and Parellada (and the Cava production area is much bigger... so more supply means lower pricing).
 Italian Prosecco is made from the Glera grape, and instead of the precious second fermentation happening in bottle, it's fermented in a huge tank and then bottled under pressure (less handcrafted, and more simple in flavor because there's no grape blending or barrel aging).
 There are other options like Crémant (made in the traditional method, and also in France--- but not in Champagne; you see these from Alsace, Burgundy, and the Loire), and also traditional method sparklers from the US, Chile, Argentina, Germany- all over the world!

 Tip #2: Size matters

 ...Bubble size, that is!
 The size of the bubbles actually indicates the quality of the wine- smaller is better.
 You want to see tiny, wispy and effervescent bubbles that create a light, fine, and frothy texture in your mouth.
 Think more Perrier-bubbles, less Club Soda.
 The next time you go to an event and the 'complimentary Champagne' has golf-ball-sized bubbles, that's a clear sign that it's very low-quality.
 And probably not actually Champagne.

 Tip #3: Learn how to decode the label